Superfluidity vs prethermalisation in a nonlinear Floquet system: Superfluid flow across a single impurity

 \section{Superfluid flow across a single impurity}

-We pursue our investigation of the analogy between the QKR and a conservative superfluid by incorporating an additional ingredient to the model.
-We now, study the fate of an initial plane wave in the presence of a single impurity $V(p)=W\delta_{p,p_0}$ of strength $W$ that is ramped adiabatically in order to avoid the effect of a sudden quench.
-We show here the possibility of a superflow, namely a flow that propagates without dissipation nor back scattering, in our system even in the presence of the impurity.
-Again, this superfluid feature shows up in momentum space.
-In particular, we demonstrate the existence of the analog of a critical velocity for superfluidity.
+Here, we investigate further the analogy between our periodically-driven system and a conservative superfluid by studying the fate of an initial plane wave in the presence of a single impurity of strength $W$ located at some given site $x_0$, $V_x=W\delta_{xx_0}$, that is ramped up adiabatically to avoid sudden quench effects.
+In the following, since we work with periodic boundary conditions, we set $x_0=N/2$ without any loss of generality.
+We show that, below a certain critical velocity threshold, the system maintains its superfluid properties, i.e. can flow through the impurity without any dissipation or back scattering.

-In traditional superfluids, described by Eq. \eqref{GP_eq}, the nature of the flow interacting with such a single impurity $W\delta(x)$ is known to be governed by two dimensionless parameters (see \cite{hakim97,leboeuf2001} and SM): The Mach number $\mathcal M$ is the ratio between the velocity of the fluid and the sound velocity which corresponds here to $\mathcal M=Kx_0/c$.
-The other parameter is the dimensionless impurity strength which reads here $\Lambda=W\xi/K$.
-In this parameter space, there is a critical line that separates the superfluid phase, at low Mach number, to a turbulent phase.
-In the superfluid regime, the flow is stationary and therefore no excitation is created from the interaction with the impurity.
-It therefore last forever.
-Above the critical line, the flow is slowed down by energy transfers from the coherent motion to internal excitations and becomes turbulent.
+In traditional superfluids, the nature of the flow interacting with a single localized impurity is governed by two independent dimensionless parameters (see \cite{hakim97,leboeuf2001} and SM).
+The first one is the ratio between the velocity of the fluid and the sound velocity, {\it aka} the Mach number $\mathcal M$.
+The second parameter is the dimensionless impurity strength $\Lambda$ (see SM).
+In this ($\mathcal M, \Lambda$) parameter space, there is a critical line that separates the superfluid phase existing at low Mach numbers from a non-superfluid phase existing at higher Mach numbers.
+In the superfluid regime, the impurity cannot induce any excitation in the fluid and the flow is stationary.
+It therefore lasts forever.
+Above the critical line, the flow is slowed down by energy transfers from the coherent motion to internal excitations and enters a weak turbulent regime characterized by erratic and complex dynamics.